HenrySaya/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 ## 0-print_dlistint.c
 This is a function that prints all the elements of a dlistint_t list. used the 0-main.c file to test this function out.

+## 1-dlistint_len.c
+This is a function that returns the number of elements in alinked list in our case which is dlistint_t.
+Tested this fuction with file 1-main.c